swapnilvane/Java-practice/README.md

 # Java-practice
-Includes practice files of java
+Includes practice files of java and assignments